cortezcristian/cortezcristian.github.io/_posts/2016-08-11-discovering-phoenix-and-elixir.markdown

 $ npm install -g brunch
 ```

 I'm interested on how should the Phoenix devs be called (like LAMP, MEAN...
-PEAP?).
+PEAP? `Phoenix Elixir AngularJS?
+PostgreSQL`).
 Let's see what we can build with this new technology in my next article.
 The other thing I want to explore is the sandboxing for this lang [like Exbox](https://github.com/christhekeele/exbox).